 An Employment Model That Suits Companies

-The job market in Africa is in full reconversion.
 For the past few years, both African and international companies based in Africa have had to adapt to the sector’s new trends.
 The various market players seem to have agreed on the interest of working with freelancers.
 By simply browsing recruitment sites, one can see companies’ growing interest for freelancing contracts.
 The ads are posted everywhere, and the contenders are just as numerous.
 This new model is shaking up today’s business world, because companies are always looking for new and flexible talent to start a collaboration with.
 In addition, a signature and an invoice can suffice easier, and more practical, than the administrative burden of conventional hiring.
 It is the same when it comes to salaries, as Zaitoni pointed out:

 “In the study we conducted in Tunis Freelancers’ Club, we found out that a freelancer costs 30% less than a regular employee.
 Companies now prefer to hire freelancers, and have even developed a contract to a specific mission or over a specific period, because they are generally less costly.
-This is better for them than hiring permanent employees who cost more in terms of Social Security coverage and retirement.”
+This is better for them than hiring permanent employees who cost more in terms of security, benefit coverage and retirement.”

 It is easier for a company to check the expertise of freelancers before starting a collaboration as well.
-By contacting one’s former freelance clients, consulting the freelancers portfolio, or simply by observing his/her activity and contributions on the web, the maneuver is simple.
+By contacting one’s former freelance clients, consulting the freelancers portfolio, or simply by observing his/her activity and contributions on the web, the process is simple.
 Moreover, far from being scattered over several fields of qualifications, freelancers have the specificity of staying at the forefront in their areas of expertise.
-Choosing a freelancer means having a seasoned professional.
+Choosing a freelancer generally means having a seasoned professional.

 Today, African companies are working on the digitalization of their activities to meet the needs of the international markets.
 Therefore, the situation is speeding up the use of self-employed workers.
 Bruce Cooper, the Executive Administrator of the Southern African Freelancers’ Association (SAFREA), says that the changes in various business domains drivesome African companies’ to adopt the freelancing model.